Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 That’s the beauty of goal setting.
 It makes you think through what you need and create a timeline for getting it all done.
 With this groundwork in place, you’re better able to focus your efforts and energy on the things you most want to conquer.

-2. Stay on track
+2. Helps you stay on track

 Most frameworks and theories say to get specific, consider important metrics, set an end date, and lay the foundation for making your goal a reality.
+It’s essential to establish clear criteria for measuring progress and maintaining momentum toward achieving objectives.

-3. Motivate yourself
+3. Helps you motivate yourself

 Setting a goal feels way more permanent and definite than just saying, “Oh, hopefully we’ll get to that thing eventually…”